 What Is Bitcoin’s User Growth?

-Blockchain.com reported having more than 75 million blockchain wallet users (or owners of exchange accounts) worldwide as of August 2021, a 13% increase from earlier in the year.
-In January, the same website reported having only about 66 million blockchain wallet users worldwide.
+Blockchain.com reported having more than 83 million blockchain wallet users (or owners of exchange accounts) worldwide as of July 2022.
+In January 2021, the same website reported having only about 66 million blockchain wallet users worldwide.

 USA Market Growth

 Millennials Own the Most Crypto

 According to a Harris Poll that USA Today published in August 2021, 29% of all millennial American parents have cryptocurrency.
 Millennials are the largest current generation of parents in America, yet they own only a small amount of the nation's wealth, about 5%, this data shows.

 American millennials share an affinity for cryptocurrency with a number of investors in this age bracket worldwide.
 In a global survey by the deVere Group, one of the world’s largest independent fintech and financial advisory organizations, data show that 67% of the more than 700 millennials surveyed believed that Bitcoin outranked gold as a safe-haven asset.

 These respondents lived in the United Kingdom, North America, Africa, Asia, Latin America, the Middle East, East Asia, and Australasia.

 Roughly 59.1 million Americans have digital assets in some form, according to data from a survey commissioned by the financial website Finder, launched in 2006.
 A Harris Poll that USA Today published in August 2021 placed this at 13% of Americans.

 A June 2021 nationwide survey published by the University of Chicago found that more than 1 in 10 people had invested in cryptocurrency over the past twelve months.
 By comparison, the data show that 24% of those people had invested in the stock market over the same time frame.